PaulinaHernandez/PaulinaHernandez/README.md

 ### Hola I'm Paulina!

 I've found a strong passion for AI during the last couple of years.
-Through my different experiences in Project Management and Software Development, I have dedicated myself to learn and build AI/ML projects.
+Through my different experiences in Project Management and Software Development, I have dedicated myself to learn and build AI and Deep learning projects.

 I love diving into the world of Large Language Models (LLM) and I also enjoy very much to work with Convolutional Neural Networks (CNN).
 I have worked with image classification using Pytorch and Tensorflow.
 As for Generative AI, I also have some experience with Generative Adversarial Networks (GANs) this last one just for the love of learning.